IRT-SystemX/neuralde/README.md

 And from cloned repository source directory type

 ```
-docker build . -f DOCKERFILE -t neural_de
+docker build . -f dockerfile -t neural_de
 ```

-Or you can direct download the docker image neuralde from dockerhub by typing : (**not available yet**)
+Or you can direct download the docker image neuralde from dockerhub by typing :

 ```
-docker pull neuralde
+docker pull irtsystemx/neural_de:1.1.0
 ```

 The docker pass the input args of neural_de executable through environnement variables.